 Steve Steinberg is a baseball historian of the early 20th century.
 During the time he sold his family’s 80-year-old apparel business in 1998, his ten-year-old son was collecting baseball cards, and Steve rediscovered his 1950s Topps baseball cards.
-He quickly reconnected with the game he loved as a child and turned to baseball research and writing, nurturing his passion for baseball history.
-His focus is on bringing back long-forgotten personalities recovering them by telling their stories and thus having them discovered once again.
+He quickly reconnected with the game he loved as a child and turned to baseball research and writing.
+His focus is on bringing back long-forgotten personalities —recovering them—by telling their stories and thus having them discovered once again.

-Steve's book Baseball in St. Louis 1900-1925 was published by Arcadia in 2004.
-180 rare photographs, drawn from more than 20 collections, along with lively stories, capture the time of George Sisler, Rogers Hornsby, and Branch Rickey.
-They are but three of 22 men in the Baseball Hall of Fame who played for St. Louis these years.
-Steve has contributed to a number of other books, including The St. Louis Baseball Reader (University of Missouri Press), Play It Again: Baseball Experts on What Might Have Been (McFarland Publishing), Deadball Stars of the American League and Deadball Stars of the National League (Potomac Books).
+Steve has contributed to a number of other books and journals, including The St. Louis Baseball Reader and SABR 50 at 50, a collection of the Society for American Baseball Research’s “fifty most essential contributions to the game” in SABR’s first fifty years.
 He has delivered papers at national conferences and has lectured at Elderhostel’s Baseball: A Game for the Ages in Florida and on Holland America Cruise Lines, as well as at the Missouri Historical Society and the Mercantile Library of St. Louis.

-A member of the Society for American Baseball Research (SABR), Steve has written articles for the publications of the St. Louis Cardinals and the New York Yankees, including the 2005 and 2006 Yankees Yearbooks.
+A member of the Society for American Baseball Research (SABR), Steve has written articles for publications of the New York Yankees, including Yankees Yearbooks.
 He has published articles in many journals, including NINE, The National Pastime, Baseball Research Journal, and Gateway, the magazine of the Missouri Historical Society.

 Steve’s web site, www.stevesteinberg.net is a wealth of baseball history.
 He lives in Seattle with his wife, Colleen.
-Their three children have moved on to college and beyond, returning to visit on a regular basis.
+Their three grown children return to visit on a regular basis.